KULeuven-COSIC/randomOPT/README.md

 - `config.set` is the PROLEAD configuration used for that design.
 - `console_output_*.txt` is the terminal transcript from running PROLEAD on that netlist.
 - `reports/` contains the generated simulation reports for the run.

+> **Note on Randomness Input:** In `config.set`, randomness is supplied as a primary input (`rand_bit_share`) to ensure it remains stable throughout the entire simulation instead of refreshing every clock cycle.
+While PROLEAD automatically splits this input into two shares, the netlist is wired to use only the first share (`rand_bit_share0`), which provides the required uniform fresh random bits; the second share is unused and ignored.

 ## License